merely-useful/py-rse/index.md

 we should create a \gref{virtual environment}{virtual_environment}\index{virtual environment (in Python)}\index{Python!virtual environment}
 to test how our package installs without breaking anything in our main Python installation.
+We exported details of our environment in Chapter \@ref(provenance) as a way to document the software we're using;
+in this section,
+we'll use environments to make the software we're creating more robust.

 A virtual environment is a layer on top of an existing Python installation.
 Whenever Python needs to find a package,